+Chasing the Dream: Poverty and Opportunity in America explores the human stories of poverty and showcases promising solutions.
 A few decades ago, if you had a job, you probably did not live in poverty.
-But today, fulltime, well-paying manufacturing and blue-collar jobs that were once a ticket to upward mobility have disappeared, and income disparity is growing.
+But today, full-time, well-paying manufacturing and blue-collar jobs that were once a ticket to upward mobility have disappeared, and income disparity is growing.
 Increasingly, people working full-time in low wage jobs are living in poverty, and today, more and more of those making minimum wage are adults trying to support families.

-This is a multi-platform reporting project from WNET, New York, distributing stories since 2014.
-Chasing the Dream has produced more than 200 reports across EVERY platform of public media on air and online – including national documentaries, news reports on the PBS NewsHour, NewsHour Weekend, PBS WORLD channel, along with regional reporting on MetroFocus, NJTV News and Long Island Business Report and WNYC radio, Next Avenue and on PBS member stations across the country.
-Our digital projects, like the American Dream Score and My Everyday Hustle, create measurable output, impact and community engagement.
+Chasing the Dream is a multi-platform project from The WNET Group in New York, distributing stories since 2014.
+Chasing the Dream has produced more than 250 reports across EVERY platform of public media on-air and online – including national documentaries, news reports on the PBS NewsHour, NewsHour Weekend, and PBS WORLD, along with regional reporting on MetroFocus, NJTV News and Long Island Business Report.
+Our content partners also include WNYC public radio, Next Avenue, and PBS Member Stations across the country.
+Our digital-first projects, like Your American Dream Score and My Everyday Hustle, are designed for community engagement.